1: Board at Petersburg, cruising, introduction to Alaskan life, introduction to coastal ecosystems on walk at Cascade Creek. Wilderness anchorage.

 9: Cruise to Prince Rupert, BC, watching for wildlife.

 Prices are all-inclusive, and subject to a $100 sustainability fee per person.
 The trips in Canada are subject to 5% federal tax.
 See "Included in Our Price" for the exceptional value included.
 Fares are per person, based on double occupancy, and in Canadian dollars.
-For solo travellers, there is no single supplement on the SV Maple Leaf trips (shared accommodation), and there is a 50% single supplement on the MV Swell trips.
+For solo travellers, there is no single supplement on the SV Maple Leaf trips (shared accommodation), and there is a 50% single supplement on the MV Swell and Cascadia trips.
 For full-ship private charters, please contact us.
 Payment and cancellation policy is available online, in the brochures and by speaking with us.
 We welcome your contact.

 This small ship cruise, by classic, converted tug, explores the best of Alaska’s inside passage.
 Get close and personal with ice bergs, glaciers, humpback whales, marine mammals, sea birds, sea otters.
 Walk the rainforests, view brown bears, soak in natural hot springs.
 Visit the historic towns, anchor in remote coves.
 The real Alaska, an alternative to the big ship cruise.